Transum Maths Topics

 3) may even be looking at and understanding the multiplication process at a fundamentally deeper level, or perhaps as an entirely different process.

-Here are some mathematical activities that call upon a student's multiple intelligences.
+Here are some mathematical activities that call upon a pupil's multiple intelligences.

 Negative Numbers